-    We (or third parties acting on our behalf) may store or process information that we collect about you in countries outside the European Economic Area (EEA).
-Where we make a transfer of your personal information outside of the EEA we will take the required steps to ensure that your personal information is protected.
+We (or third parties acting on our behalf) may store or process information that we collect about you in countries outside of the United Kingdom (UK) and the European Economic Area (EEA).
+Where we make a transfer of your personal information outside of the UK or EEA, we will take the required steps to ensure that your personal information is protected.
 If you would like further information regarding the steps we take to safeguard your personal information, please contact us.

 4. Retention of your personal data

 Our policy complies with the UK General Data Protection Regulation.
 The law requires us to tell you about your rights and our obligations with regards to the processing and control of your personal data, however not all of the following may be applicable in our business dealings:

 - The right to access your personal data;

 - The right to erasure;